frjo/hugo-theme-zen/README.md

 # A Hugo theme based on the Drupal zen base theme

 A very popular base theme for Drupal is [Zen](https://www.drupal.org/project/zen) by [JohnAlbin](https://www.drupal.org/u/johnalbin).
 This is a port of that theme for [Hugo :: A fast and modern static website engine](https://gohugo.io/).

+The Zen grid system has been replaces with a modern CSS grid layout.

 ## Features